hickory-dns/hickory-dns/crates/resolver/README.md

 ## Testing the resolver via CLI with resolve

-Useful for testing trust-dns-resolver and it's features via an independent CLI.
+Useful for testing hickory-resolver and it's features via an independent CLI.

 ```shell
 cargo install --bin resolve trust-dns-util